 Other factors — such as overall objectives, mandates, financial considerations, and application constraints — may also impact the final selection.

-Web sites of such organizations as the Green Truck Association (www.greentruckassociation.com) and green technology conferences, such as the annual Green Truck Summit, which is produced by the NTEA and CALSTART, can be excellent resources to help with the selection of viable green alternatives.
-The 2013 Green Truck Summit is scheduled March 5-6, 2013, in conjunction with The Work Truck Show 2013 (March 6-8) in Indianapolis.
+Organizations such as the Green Truck Association and green technology conferences such as the annual Green Truck Summit, which is produced by the NTEA and CALSTART, are excellent resources to help with the selection of viable green alternatives.

 Even if a vehicle drive cycle is a perfect match for a specific green alternative, the associated duty cycle and investment constraints may preclude its use.